NFL Draft: New England Patriots and the Struggles to Draft Wide Receivers

 What transpired after that is one of the most historically disastrous efforts in draft evaluation history.
 It is a collection on unprecedented levels in which their results yielded close to nothing.

 Wes Welker and Randy Moss were brought into the organization after beginning their careers elsewhere.
-These acquisitions via trade or free agency masked the ugliness of draft results at this position.
+These acquisitions via trade masked the ugliness of draft results at the position.

 Since 2000, the Patriots have drafted 17 receivers.
-With Branch and Julian Edelman highlighting the group that otherwise is filled with a complete fiasco of failures.
+Only Branch and Julian Edelman highlight a group that otherwise is filled with a complete fiasco of failures.

 Read More